Dimitra Studios Benitses

 The Old Historic Buildings of Benitses

-Posted in: Benitses All Info 0
+Posted in: All Info to Benitses 0

-In Benitses there are some very old and beautiful buildings, some of them more than 5 centuries old.
+In Benitses, there are some very old and beautiful buildings, some of them more than 5 centuries old.

-We tried to collect as much information we could about the most important of them, it was really difficult as most old people who knew about are dead, and the living ones are so old that they can’t remember much or strangely don’t want to talk about.
+We tried to collect as much information as we could about the most important of them, it was really difficult as most old people who knew about are dead, and the living ones are so old that they can’t remember much or strangely don’t want to talk about.

-Here is what we have learned about these houses with the promise to add as much information as we can in the future.
+Here is what we have learned about these houses, with the promise to add as much information as we can in the future.

-The tall building at the entrance of Benitses old port
+The tall building at the entrance of Benitses’ old port

 Vandoros old house and Kefalonitis restaurant-1960

-Owners during the early 20th century were the three Vandoros brothers, Memas, and Aggelos who were traders in Corfu’s Jewish sector, and Spiros who was a lawyer.
+Owners during the early 20th century were the three Vandoros brothers, Memas, and Aggelos, who were traders in Corfu’s Jewish sector, and Spiros, who was a lawyer.

 An Italian family with 2 daughters was living on the first floor during the Italian occupation(1941-1943)

-From 1953 to 1958 the ground floor was a barbershop run by Yiannis Kontos(Bourelas) and from 1958 to 1971 was one of the two kafeneions that existed in Benitses before the 80s.
+From 1953 to 1958, the ground floor was a barbershop run by Yiannis Kontos(Bourelas), and from 1958 to 1971 was one of the two kafeneions that existed in Benitses before the 80s.

-This was the kafenion Skaloma named by the name of the area, indeed the area around the port and at the seaside is called Skaloma.
+This was the kafenion Skaloma, named by the name of the area; indeed, the area around the port and at the seaside is called Skaloma.

 Benitses cafe Skaloma-1967